Overall At-Risk Score: 58

 - Slenderleaf Sundew (D. linearis)

 Droseraceae (Sundew family)

 A stout flowering stock grows up from the basal leaves, topped with a cluster of small white-green flowers, which self pollinate when they close.
 These flowers produce many tiny seeds that are dispersed via wind, animal fur, and water.
-Each species of Drosera spp.
-Has different conditions that must be met for these seeds to germinate, typically needing environmental stimuli in the form of temperature, and light or moisture levels.
+Each species of Drosera has different conditions that must be met for these seeds to germinate, typically needing environmental stimuli in the form of temperature and light or moisture levels.

 Some plants can also reproduce asexually through fallen leaves.

-- English Sundew favors northern regions, but are sometimes able to acclimate itself to warmer climates.
+- English Sundew favors northern regions, but is sometimes able to acclimate itself to warmer climates.
 They can be found in every Canadian province and territory except Nova Scotia and Nunavut.
-They’re also found in Alaska, California, Colorado, Idaho, Maine, Michigan, Minnesota, Montana, Oregon, Washington, Wisconsin, and Wyoming.
+They are also found in Alaska, California, Colorado, Idaho, Maine, Michigan, Minnesota, Montana, Oregon, Washington, Wisconsin, and Wyoming.